JWCS0/COMP10050/readme.txt

             ^ If there is at least one valid capturing line, the move/position is valid

 To check if there are moves available for the player in a turn the above algorithm is used on each 'blank' square at the beginning of the player's turn.

+The score changes after each piece being captured as I believe that this would be more efficient than looping through each of the 56 squares after each turn.